-We'll quickly run through these considerations and then list out the best options on the market.
-These are of course our personal opinion.
+I’ll quickly run through a few considerations and then list out the best options on the market.
+These are of course my personal opinion.
 Feel free to check out the product reviews from actual customers before you pull the trigger!
-Let's get started.
+Let’s get started.

 **There is more information below, but feel free to check out the Amazon reviews for a second opinion

 What’s The Difference Between A Monitor And A PA?

 This is a common (and sometimes disastrous) mistake.
 Please DO NOT use your monitors for gig DJing.
 What’s the difference between monitors and PAs (public address)?

 A basic method of telling the difference is through size.
 Monitors are typically much smaller than PA.
 They are designed to be used in close proximity ( < 3 feet), as such are sometimes called ‘near-field’ monitors.

 Using them at high volumes for extended periods of time can destroy the internal components of the speaker resulting in a total replacement.